Sagrada Familia Tower Tickets

 Tower of Jesus Christ

-The Meeting of Divinity and Humanity
+The meeting of Divinity and Humanity

 A careful observation of Gaudi’s design shows he envisioned the Temple structure to be in a hierarchical, vertical rise that depicts the rising of the human being to divinity, and the tower of Jesus is at the very top of it all.
 Right in the middle of the towers of the four evangelists, the tower of Jesus will stand tallest.
 It will rise to a height of 172m and will be the highest church tower in the world and the tallest structure in Barcelona.
 The completion of this Sagrada Familia tower will be a culmination of the work of more than 140 years and may finish in 2026 - on the 100th death anniversary of Gaudi.

-Design of the Sagrada Familia Towers
+Design of the Sagrada Familia towers

 • The Sagrada Familia has three aspects attributed to the three facades - the Birth of Jesus, his death, and his mystical afterlife.